02 Feb Mini Doughnut Cake Pops

-Many months ago I spotted this adorable donut silicone mould at a baking store.
-The little donut indents are only 4cm in size – so cute!
+Many months ago I spotted an adorable doughnut silicone mould at a baking store.
+The little doughnut indents are only 4cm in size – so cute!
 Having absolutely no idea what I would ever do with it, I instantly bought it.
 (This was to avoid the case of me later thinking of a use for it, going back and finding it sold out never to return again as normally happens when I don’t buy something I like).
-I’m pleased to report that I eventually found the perfect use for it – to make these darling Mini Donut Cake Pops.
+I’m pleased to report that I eventually found the perfect use for it – to make these darling Mini Doughnut Cake Pops.

 Cake pops are so moist and delicious, it’s rather hard to stop at one.
-And when they’re miniature, donut-shaped and covered in colourful sprinkles, its pretty much impossible.
-I think you’ll agree that once you’ve completed the slightly tedious task of making all the donut-shaped cake pops, the dipping and drizzling and sprinkling is where things really get fun.
-Looking at the images here, it seems I managed to try every colour/sprinkle combination possible!
+And when they’re miniature, doughnut-shaped and covered in colourful sprinkles, it’s pretty much impossible.
+I think you’ll agree that once you’ve completed the slightly tedious task of making all the doughnut-shaped cake pops, the dipping and drizzling and sprinkling is where things really get fun.
+It seems I managed to try every colour/sprinkle combination possible!

 Although these babies will be fine stored at room temperature, personally I prefer to store them in the fridge.
 That way when you take a bite the hard chocolate cracks and reveals the yummy, soft, cakey inside.

 1 x box of chocolate cake mix (enough to make 2 x 20cm diameter chocolate cakes)

 Eggs, oil and water/milk as per cake mix directions

 About 300g of ready-made chocolate frosting eg Pillsbury, at room temperature* (2⅔ cups)

 300g baking chocolate – milk, dark, and white

 - Make the chocolate cake according to the directions on the box.

 - Allow the cake to cool overnight at room temperature (a slightly stale cake is easier to crumble).